boydjc/TDACPP/README.md

 	<i>true to return extended hours data, false for regular market hours only.
 Default is true</i>
 </details>

-The price data retrieved will be stored in a public `std::vector<Candle>` variable named `histPriceData` to be accessed.
 The Candle struct has the following attribues:

 ```C++
 struct Candle {